The piranha problem: Large effects swimming in a small pond: Background

 This article collects several mathematical results regarding the distributions of correlations or coefficients, with the aim of fostering further work on statistical models for environments with a multiplicity of effects.
 What is novel in this paper is not the theorems themselves but rather viewing them in the context of trying to make sense of clusters of research studies that claim to have found large effects.

 There are many ways to capture the dependence among random variables, and thus we should expect there to be a correspondingly large collection of piranha theorems.
 We formalize and prove piranha theorems for correlation, regression, and mutual information in Section~\ref{sec:theorems}.
-These theorems illustrate the general phenomena at work in any setting with multiple causal or explanatory variables.
+These theorems illustrate the general phenomena at work in any setting with multiple causal or explanatory variables, with implications for the replication crisis in social science.